TranHuuQuyet/thauphim-movie-website/README.md

 ## Project Overview

 ThauPhim is a server-rendered movie website built with plain PHP, MySQL/MariaDB, HTML, CSS, and JavaScript.
-It includes a public catalog, YouTube-based episode playback, member interactions, an administration panel, JSON endpoints used by the frontend, password-reset email support, and a CLI importer for TMDB metadata.
+It includes a public catalog with live search suggestions, YouTube-based episode playback, member interactions, an administration panel, JSON endpoints used by the frontend, password-reset email support, and a CLI importer for TMDB metadata.

 TMDB is used only by the CLI importer.
 Imported metadata is stored in MySQL and served by the PHP application.
 Playback URLs are managed separately in `episodes.youtube_url`; the importer does not provide or create playable episodes.